rohit202k3/content-submission-app/README.md

 A simple full-stack app to submit content via a form and validate it on the backend.

+----ALL THE SCREENSHOT OF ASSIGNMENT ARE IN FRONTEND>SOURCE>ASSETS----

 🚀 Features

 🔹 Frontend